MahdiTavakol/Archer2-ModernC-/lectures/classes/README.md

 At the call site the reference is bound to parameter and the function can refer to `data` without copying it

-This is close to the way that Fortran passes arguemnts to subroutines
+This is close to the way that Fortran passes arguments to subroutines

 ---
 # References and Const